 Any type of exploitation of a minor for commercial sex is considered human trafficking, regardless if any type of force, fraud, or coercion was used.
 In spite of the name, human trafficking doesn't require travel or transportation of the victim across borders.

-In Los Angeles County, many victims of sex trafficking are runaway or homeless youth who came from a background of physical or sexual abuse.
+In Los Angeles County, many victims of sex trafficking are runaway or homeless youth who come from a background of physical or sexual abuse.
 A conviction for human trafficking is a serious situation in California, as the courts can double prison terms in certain circumstances.

 If you have been accused of human trafficking, you need to take immediate action by contacting a Los Angeles criminal defense lawyer at Eisner Gorin LLP.
 Under no circumstances should you make any statements to police detectives or federal agents.